GLOBAL MARKETS-Dollar soars to 16-month high after U.S. inflation surge | Business

 Volatility spilled into other markets, with the CBOE Volatility index, Wall Street's so-called fear gauge, touching its highest level in nearly a month.
 Investors sought inflation hedges, with gold jumping to a five-month high of $1,868.20 overnight before easing to around $1,850 on Thursday.

 The main energy commodities have also been driving up inflation.
-Oil steadied in London after pulling back sharply from near seven-year highs the previous day when U.S. President Joe Biden said his administration was looking for ways to reduce energy costs.
-Brent crude futures rose 64 cents to $83.27 a barrel, but down from as high as $85.50 on Wednesday and October's three-year peak of $86.70.
+Oil steadied in London after pulling back sharply from near seven-year highs the previous day, when U.S. President Joe Biden said his administration was looking for ways to reduce energy costs.
+Brent crude see sawed between $82 and $83 a barrel, down from as high as $85.50 on Wednesday and October's three-year peak of $86.70.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)